martinsumner/riak_kv/docs/RiakTheoryGuide.md

 - Information on the structure of the data kept by that process (e.g. a map of key ranges to on-disk data);
 - A small cache of high priority information (e.g. an in-memory view of recent updates, or recent reads).

 These caches are designed to ensure that every CRUD request can be fulfilled on average by 1 disk action or fewer.
 All compaction activity is based on bulk writes of fresh files, not on mutation of existing files.
-The leveled store, when compared to alternatives, requires relatively low volumes of I/O requests and attempts.
+The leveled store, when compared to alternatives, requires a relatively low volume of internal I/O actions per external request.

 > The leveled is focused on supporting characteristics that enable the file system page cache to be more effective, rather than managing its own caches to optimise performance.